Toyota in motorsport: Factory team (2002–2009)

-Despite the recent improvement in results, Toyota announced on 4 November 2009 its withdrawal from Formula One.
+Despite the recent improvement in results, Toyota announced its withdrawal from Formula One on 4 November 2009.
 Akio Toyoda announced that Toyota would be stopping both the team and the engine deal with Williams, citing the economic environment as the main deciding factor.
 Despite having one of the sports largest budgets, Toyota did not manage to win a Formula One race.

+Haas F1 Team partnership

-On 11 October 2024, Toyota Gazoo Racing was announced as a technical partner for Haas F1 Team.
+On 11 October 2024, the Toyota name returned to the sport with Toyota Gazoo Racing announced as a technical partner for Haas F1 Team.
+In December 2025, Haas signed TGR as a title sponsor and will compete as TGR Haas F1 Team from onwards.

 IMSA GT

 In the 1980s, Toyota participated in the IMSA GT Championship, using a Toyota Celica in the GTU class.
 Later Toyota partnered with All American Racers team and moved to the GTP class with sports prototypes such as the Toyota Eagle HF89 and Toyota Eagle MkIII, winning the 1992 and 1993 Drivers and Manufacturers titles from the hand of the Argentinean pilot Juan Manuel Fangio II.
 Toyota and Lexus powered prototypes had also taken top honors in Grand-Am Rolex Sports Car Series and 24 Hours of Daytona race.